An application will be considered complete once the following application materials have been received:

-- We welcome letters from research experiences, but they will not fulfill our science letter requirements.
+- We welcome letters from research experiences, in addition to the two recommended science letters.

-- An official high school transcript showing SAT/ACT scores may be substituted, if sent directly from the institution in an official sealed envelope.
+- An official high school transcript showing SAT/ACT scores may be substituted, if sent directly from the High School in an official sealed envelope.

-- If invited for interview: Official GRE score reports must be electronically requested through Educational Testing Service to be sent to Temple University Graduate School.
+- GRE score reports must be electronically requested through Educational Testing Service to be sent to Temple University Graduate School.
 Code = 2906

-- If an applicant took the MCAT or MCAT2015, scores must be self-reported within the application.
-If invited for interview: Official MCAT scores must be released to the Temple University School of Medicine through the MCAT Score Reporting System (SRS)
+- Official MCAT scores must be released to the Lewis Katz School of Medicine at Temple University through the MCAT Score Reporting System (SRS)

-- MCAT scores from 2015, 2016, and 2017 are considered for admission.
-Applicants with MCAT scores prior to January 2015 must retake the MCAT to meet the conditional acceptance requirements.
+- MCAT scores from 2016, 2017, and 2018 are considered for admission.
+Applicants with MCAT scores prior to January 2016 must retake the MCAT to meet the conditional acceptance requirements.
 Only the most recent individual score and total will be considered.